dreibh/hipercontracer/README.md

 ```

 ## Further Details
-See the the [manpage of "hpct-rtunnel"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-rtunnel.1) for a detailed description of the available options for hpct-rtunnel: ```man hpct-rtunnel```
+See the [manpage of "hpct-rtunnel"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-rtunnel.1) for a detailed description of the available options for hpct-rtunnel: ```man hpct-rtunnel```

 Also see the [manpage of "hpct-ssh"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-ssh.1) for a detailed description of the available options for hpct-ssh: ```man hpct-ssh```

 # The HiPerConTracer Trigger Tool

-The HiPerConTracer Trigger Tool triggers HiPerConTracer measurements in the reverse direction, when a given number of Pings reaches the local node with a given size.
+The HiPerConTracer Trigger Tool triggers HiPerConTracer measurements in the reverse direction, when a given number of Pings having a given size reaching the local node.

 ## Example:
 Queue a received Ping's sender address after having received 2 Pings of 88 bytes for a Traceroute measurement from 10.1.1.51, run as user "hipercontracer" and use results directory "/var/hipercontracer":